diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 $$ \frac{dI}{dt} > 0 $$

-Additionally, can rearrange the equation to get:
+Additionally, we can rearrange the equation to get:

 $$ \frac{dI}{dt} = I(\beta S(t) - \gamma) $$

-In order to satisfy a positive growth in the beginning we need:
+Putting the two together we can see that to satisfy a positive growth in the beginning we need:

 $$ \beta S(t) - \gamma > 0 $$